roommate-radar/roommate-radar.github.io/index.md

 ### Installation
 First, [install Meteor](https://www.meteor.com/developers/install).

 Second, visit the [Roommate Radar application github page](https://github.com/roommate-radar/roommate-radar), and click the "Code" button.
 Then, clone the directory onto your local computer.
 You can download the source as a zip file or create a fork of the repo.
-Alternatively, ssing applications like [Github Desktop](https://desktop.github.com/) work well too.
+Alternatively, using applications like [Github Desktop](https://desktop.github.com/) work well too.

 Third, cd into the roommate-radar/app directory and install libraries with:
 ```